 I have learned to use technology as an organizational tool to help make my daily routine more efficient.

 This routine is built around the daily warm-up timer and a well-stocked teaching cart.
-I recommend using any wheeled utility cart or ClassPlus™ Pedometer Cart.
+I recommend using the ClassPlus™ Pedometer Cart.
 A wheeled cart is a priceless necessity for the gymnasium and helps keep all your teaching tools accessible, yet out of the way of your movement-based classroom.
 At any given time there’s a mix of paperwork, pencils, Plickers cards, pedometers, downloading station, laptop, sound system, LCD projector and more.

 What technologies are organizational tools for you?
 What does your daily routine entail?
-These are great questions for teachers to consider regularly and I get asked these frequently when I share in professional development workshops.
+Find ways to use technology in your routine to make your teaching more efficient!
 Here are the details on my current set-up routine.

 2) Hang up FITstep Pro Pedometers in their QwikID™ storage case using Command hooks (large 5 lb. capacity).